-- 4. On models equipped with a passenger seat, remove the rear bracket bolt (2), washer, and nylon grommet. - 5.
-Lift the rear of the seat and pull rearward to disengage the front mounting tab of the seat from the frame mount.
-Do not allow the seat mount brackets to contact the rear fender.
+3. On models equipped with a passenger seat, remove the rear seat bracket bolt (2), washer, and nylon grommet.

+- 4. Lift the rear of the seat and pull upwards to disengage the seat grommet from the passenger seat post.
+Continue to pull up on the seat until the grab strap is pulled completely through the seat. - 5.
+Remove the passenger seat post from the front seat bracket 3.
+Lift the rear of the seat and pull rearward to disengage the front seat from the front frame mount.